Berlin-Friedrichshain-Kreuzberg – Prenzlauer Berg East: Members

-Until 2021, the constituency had the unique distinction of being the only federal constituency ever held by The Greens.
+Until 2021, the constituency had the unique distinction of being the only federal constituency ever held by the Alliance 90/The Greens.
 It was first represented by Hans-Christian Ströbele, who was elected in 2002.
 He was re-elected in the 2005, 2009, and 2013 elections.
 Upon his retirement in the 2017 election, he was succeeded by Canan Bayram, who narrowly retained the constituency for the Greens.
 She was re-elected in 2021 with a greatly increased margin.
+In 2025, Pascal Meiser of The Left won the seat, taking it from the Greens for the first time.